The remarkable longevity of a 16th century song and tune

 The Sumptuary Laws

 Do we gain any further clues about the song’s meaning from Tudor dress codes?
 This was not just a matter of taste, but of law.
 The Sumptuary Laws had been in force since the 14th century, and were several times strengthened during the Tudor reign.
-The purpose of these laws was twofold: to maintain strict distinctions between social classes; and to protect the domestic wool trade by restricting the importation of foreign fabrics.
+The purpose of these laws was twofold: to maintain strict distinctions between social classes; and to protect the domestic wool trade by restricting the importation of fabrics from abroad.
 They dictated, on pain of heavy financial fines and, in some cases, even imprisonment, the type of fabric, how much fabric, and the colours people could wear, all according to their social status and annual income.
-Half of the fine would go to the monarch and the other half to the informant; and the offending uppity clothes-wearer was legally obliged to forfeit the garment.
-These laws of social status also applied to food, drink, furniture, and jewellery, and having been given such items as gifts was no defence for breaking the law.
+Half of the fine would go to the monarch and the other half to the informant; and the offending clothes–wearer was legally obliged to forfeit the garment.
+These laws of social status also applied to food, drink, furniture, and jewellery.
+Being given such items as gifts was no defence for breaking the law.

 ‘Lady’ in the song signifies a titled noblewoman.
 The gifts of clothing sent to her, set against the statutes of the Sumptuary Laws, would reveal much more to us if she was a man and if she didn’t have a title, since the various Acts made exceptions for some or all women and those with titles.
 For example, the Act of 1483 exempted all women except the wives and servants of labourers; the Act of 1510 exempted all women; and the Act of 1554 did not apply upwards from the rank of a knight’s son, daughter or wife, or to any women’s girdles or to any aspect of women’s head gear.

 I suggest we can detect something of this gender power dynamic in the words to Greensleeves.
-After 14 verses describing all the gifts he has lavished upon the unresponsive object of his affections, we have:
+After 14 verses describing all the gifts the unnamed protagonist has lavished upon the unresponsive object of his affections, we have:

 Put another way: I’ve spent so much money on you, showered you with all these costly presents, I’ve shown you how rich and manly I am, I don’t understand why you don’t do the womanly thing and obey by loving me.
 He never seems to take the hint, despite her lack of interest.
 On the other hand, she did keep all the gifts.